c2vi/victorinix/docs/ideas.md

 - alpine build image
     - runs an alpine image, where you can instantly start building an alpine package (and aports checked out)
     - maybe other distros
+- a thing to try out:
+    - if you enter robotnix debugEnterEnv with nix installed on debian, you can't run vim, file, ... anymore
+    - even running a vim, that is linked with things from the nix store does not work
+    ```
+./seb/file/bin/file: /usr/lib/libc.so.6: version `GLIBC_2.38' not found (required by ./seb/file/bin/file)
+./seb/file/bin/file: /usr/lib/libc.so.6: version `GLIBC_2.34' not found (required by ./seb/file/bin/file)
+./seb/file/bin/file: /usr/lib/libc.so.6: version `GLIBC_2.38' not found (required by /nix/store/4if234lnkhfkindsr9m62s4b4lh3iynf-file-5.45/lib/libmagic.so.1)
+    ```
+    - building a pkgsStatic.vim works
+    - i also want `vic build vim; ./vim` to work in that case
+- have a /a as an output, which is an apk, that can be installed onto android, basically a termux with vic installed
+- run a nixos chroot, that mounts the /nix/store

 ## The reverse wifi acces point problem
 You should be able to: `vic flash reverse-wifi-acces-point -s wifi-ssid=my-wifi,wifi-psk=supersecret /dev/mmcblk0`, stick the sdcard into a pi and it works.